 For William Baca III, the connections he’s made within the Eagle community have made all the difference.

 With a B.S. and M.S. in Aerospace Engineering, Wanjiku Kanjumba is primed to leave her legacy as an engineer and entrepreneur.

 Support from his family and the Eagle community helped Ryan Lange set a course for success – and lay the foundation for first-generation students to come.

-Aerospace Engineering major and Boeing Scholar Brennan Acevedo is one of few that have a set plan in life.
+Aerospace Engineering major and Boeing Scholar Brennan Acevedo is turning his talent at math toward a career in STEM.

 Safety Management Student Earns Award for Improving Safety at Military Medical Center

 Aerospace Engineering major Maya Benson is actively overcoming a rare blood disorder to pursue her dream of working on space missions.